 a(3 + √3).

 It might seem at first glance that a right triangle and a parallelogram do not have anything in common.
 How can a triangle solver help you with understanding a parallelogram?
 The reality is that any parallelogram can be decomposed into 2 or more right triangles.
 Let's take an example of the rectangle which is the easiest one to see it.

 Imagine a rectangle, any rectangle.
 Now draw trace on one of the diagonals of this rectangle (you can learn more about this in the diagonal of a rectangle calculator).
 If we separate the rectangle by the diagonal, what will we obtain is two right-angled triangles.
 Looking at the triangles, there is no need to use the right triangle calculator to see that both are equal, so their areas will be the same.
-This means that the area of the rectangle is a double of that of each triangle.
+This means that the area of the rectangle is double that of each triangle.

 b is exactly